Shared-care in haemodialysis

 nurse-and-patient-shared-care.jpg

-Shared-care is about being more involved in the day to day management of your condition and its treatment.
-This may involve performing care activities for yourself that have previously been performed by nurses or other healthcare professionals.
+Shared-care is about being more involved in the day-to-day management of your condition and its treatment.
+This may involve performing care activities for yourself, that nurses or other healthcare professionals have done in the past.

-The idea of shared-care is to enable people who have long-term conditions to be more informed about and involved in the treatments needed to feel better and more in control of their own care.
+Shared-care enables people who have long-term conditions to be more informed about and involved in their treatments.
+This can make them feel better and more in control of their own care.

-Patients who have participated in managing their own care, have said they:
+Patients who have been involved in managing their own care, have said they:

 What if I am unable to do it?

 We realise that shared-care is not for everyone.
-If you do not wish to be involved you will continue to be cared for by the nursing staff at the Dialysis Unit.
+If you do not wish to be involved, nursing staff will continue to care for you in the Dialysis Unit.

-You will not be pressurised to do anything beyond your wishes or capabilities.
+We will not pressurise you to do anything beyond your wishes or capabilities.

 How do I become confident enough to do things ‘on my own’?